LempekPL/LempekPL/README.md

  Yes it is me, Lempek
  he/him
 # About me
 I'm 17 y/o programmer.
 My hobbies are transport (like trains, trams, buses etc.), logic gates and playing games.
+My favourite animals are rabbits.
+Computer specs are on steam page.

 # Social
 <div>